Kamino666/S2VT-video-caption/README.md

 # S2VT-video-caption

-[TOC]

-The recurrence of paper "S.Venugopalan, M.Rohrbach, J.Donahue et.
+A implementation of paper "S.Venugopalan, M.Rohrbach, J.Donahue et.
 Sequence to Sequence – Video to Text.
 2015, CVPR" [1505.00487 Sequence to Sequence -- Video to Text (arxiv.org)](https://arxiv.org/abs/1505.00487)

 > This is the first deep learning repository I developed.
 If you have any questions, please contact me in the Issue.
 Because of my lack of knowledge, I may not be able to improve this project well.
 If you find any problems, welcome to submit a PR.
 >